Trump floats cutting China tariffs to 80% ahead of meeting as he looks to deescalate trade war

-WASHINGTON: President Donald Trump on Friday floated cutting tariffs on China from 145% to 80% ahead of a weekend meeting among top US and Chinese trade officials as he looks to deescalate the trade war.
+WASHINGTON: President Donald Trump on Friday floated cutting tariffs on China from 145% to 80% ahead of a weekend meeting among top U.S. and Chinese trade officials as he looks to deescalate the trade war between the world's two largest economies.

-Top US officials are set to meet with a high-level Chinese delegation in Switzerland in the first major talks between the two nations since Trump sparked a trade war with stiff tariffs on imports.
+Top U.S. officials are set to meet with a high-level Chinese delegation in Switzerland in the first major talks between the nations since Trump sparked a trade war with stiff tariffs on imports.

 “80% Tariff on China seems right!
 Up to Scott B,” Trump wrote on his social media account on Friday morning, referring to Scott Bessent, his Treasury chief, who has been a point person on trade.
 The Republican president also called on China to open its markets to the U.S., writing: “WOULD BE SO GOOD FOR THEM!!!
 CLOSED MARKETS DON’T WORK ANYMORE!!!”

-Bessent and US Trade Representative Jamieson Greer will meet with their counterparts in Geneva in the most-senior known conversations between the two countries in months, the Trump administration announced this week.
-It comes amid growing US market worry over the impact of the tariffs on the prices and supply of consumer goods.
+Bessent and U.S. Trade Representative Jamieson Greer will meet Chinese Vice Premier He Lifeng in Geneva in the most-senior known conversations between the two countries in months, according to announcements this week by the Trump administration and the Chinese commerce ministry.
+It comes amid growing U.S. market worry over the impact of the tariffs on the prices and supply of consumer goods.

 Trump had previously said that he wouldn’t lower the tariffs against China to hold substantive talks.
 But he showed signs of softening during an Oval Office appearance on Thursday, when he said he “could” lower the 145% rate charged on Chinese goods if the weekend talks go well.